UtrechtUniversity/UU_BSc_Geosciences_Data2/04_distributionsData/distributionsData.md

 *Let's continue with a second visual inspection.
 Use your knowledge from last week (or look back) to make a QQ plot of the meteorological variables.
-What is your conclusion based on this analysis, are the variables normally distributed?*
+What is your conclusion based on this analysis?
+Are the variables normally distributed?*

 #### Question 3

-*Try to implement the Shapiro Wilks test in Python on the different dataset.
+*Try to implement the Shapiro Wilks test in Python on a different dataset.
 You can use the function stats.shapiro, for which you find the manual here:
 <https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.shapiro.html>.*

+How do you interpret the return values of the test (p value and statistic)?

 #### Question 4